1170801121/1170801121.github.io/_posts/2019-09-20-Models for airports.md

 </center>

-For the random time of passengers' boarding, we can get the frequency  distribution chart in the following table from references, use the Monte Carlo method to process the data.
+For the queuing theory–based models’ inherent uncertainties, such as  the random passenger boarding time, I firstly got the frequency  distribution chart as follows, using the Monte Carlo method to process the data.
 <center>
 <img src="{{site.baseurl}}/assets/img/448.JPG"  /><br>
 <div style="color:orange; border-bottom: 1px solid #d9d9d9;